-Allyson Mattox- President

-Tess Hanson DeLisa- Vice President
+Sara Tekula- President Emma Burns Cabiles- Vice President

-Dr. Frederick Rawe- Secretary

-Salma Ansari- Treasurer
+Chad Goodfellow- Secretary Salma Ansari- Treasurer

 TRUSTEES

-Jeremy Baldwin

-Gary Blumenstein

-Sarah Bredhoff

-Emma Burns

-John Guarin
+Jeremy Baldwin John Guarin

+Chad Goodfellow Heather Haynes

-Robert Pellettieri
+Allyson Maddox Robert Pellettieri

-Jennifer Pritchett

-Jacqueline Scheibel

-Klaus Simmer
+Kate Peterson Klaus Simmer

-Christopher Smith
+Jacob Simons Christopher Smith

-David Spee

-Ben Summit
+Ben Summit Lisa Tomihama

-Sarah Tekula

-Erica White
+Erica White Heather Zidell

-1.6 BOARD OF TRUSTEES OVERVIEW
+1.6 Functionality of the Board of Trustees

-The Montessori School of Maui is a non-profit organization, formed under the laws of the State of Hawaii, as contained in Chapter 415B of the Hawaii Revised Statutes, which is entitled "Non-Profit Corporation Act", and is governed by a Board of Trustees.
+The Montessori School of Maui is a non-profit organization, formed under the laws of the State of Hawaii, as contained in Chapter 415B of the Hawaii Revised Statutes, which is entitled "Non-Profit Corporation Act", and is governed by a Board of Trustees whose primary function is to ensure the long-term financial sustainability of the school in addition to offering stewardship and strategic planning oversight.
 All monies received by the corporation are used to support the school, with the Board of Trustees receiving no salaries for their services.
-The Board of Trustees consists of 7-23 members, each serving a minimum 3-year term.
+The Board of Trustees consists of 7 - 23 members, each serving a minimum 3-year term.